My husband is letting me share his secret fried fish recipe that he gets requests for over and over. You won’t believe how simple and delicious it is!

-I am sharing with you a recipe for the BEST fried fish I have ever put in my mouth!
-Since this is my husband Russ’ recipe you might think I’m biased, but friends, it is absolutely DELICIOUS!
+This recipe for the best fried fish makes the most delicious fried fish I have ever put in my mouth!
+Since this is my husband Russ’ recipe you might think I’m biased, but friends, it is absolutely amazing!

-He gets requests to share his secret ALL THE TIME, and when we have company, they request Russ’ fried fish.
-He is graciously letting me share his fried fish recipe!
+He gets requests to share his secret all the time!
+When we have friends over for a dinner party, they request Russ’ fried fish.
+He is graciously letting me give away his secret recipe!
+His secret ingredient: Andy’s Fish Batter.

-My husband is an avid hunter and fisherman, so when he makes his fried fish recipe, it’s generally with fresh caught fish straight out of the lake.
+Russ is an avid hunter and fisherman, so when he makes his fried fish, it’s generally with fresh caught fish straight out of the lake.
 I think his fried fish is better when the fish are fresh, but in a pinch we will use frozen.
+We are also really fond of Costco’s farm raised catfish.

 Sometimes he will take me fishing and he says, “Let’s catch our dinner.”
 After only a short time, he has generally caught many to my zero.
 Then he will laughingly say, “I caught mine, what are you going to have for dinner?!”
 Ohhh, he thinks he is so cute!